TomFraser/FG-B-2017/README.md

 -------------------------------------------------------------
 ## Branches

-The **Master** branch contains IR Ball codebase for both robots
+The **Master** branch contains IR Ball code for both robots

-The **360Cam** branch contains the Passive Ball codebase for both robots
+The **360Cam** branch contains the Passive Ball code for both robots

-The **defender** branch contains the Defender codebasae for either robot
+The **passiveOnPixy** branch contains the Pixy Passive code for both robots

+The **Light** branch contains an outdated test version of lightsensor code

+The **Light20** branch contains an outdated test version of the 20 sensor lightsensor code

+The **SPIrewrite** branch contains outdated SPI changes

+The **ThailandSuperteam** branch contains code for the superteam competition at the 2017 RCAP (Robocup Asia Pacific) super team competition